rwndy/course-web-fullstack/guides/final/GUIDE.md

 ## Product Workflow

-We recommend that you use Agile engineering practices.
+We recommend that you use good engineering practices.

-- Build features in vertical slices (from test to css).
+- Build features in vertical slices (from design to implementation).
 - Re-evaluate your user stories and product goal regularly.
 Don't be afraid to pivot from the original idea (though don't pivot too often).
 - Develop team workflow agreements around git, deployment, testing, conflict resolution, breaks, and other important items.